linode/apl-docs/docs/get-started/labs/view-logs.md

 ![kubecfg](../../img/grafana-loki.png)

-Select the label `app` and then select `blue`.
-You will now see all the `blue` container logs.
-You can also create your own queries.
-Learn more about LogQL [here](https://grafana.com/docs/loki/latest/logql/).
+Select the `app` label, then choose `blue`, and click `Run Query`.
+This will display all logs for the `blue` container.
+You can also create custom queries; learn more about LogQL here: [here](https://grafana.com/docs/loki/latest/logql/).